-The department offers a minor in Nuclear Engineering (NE) that is open to all students who are not majoring in NE and who have completed the necessary prerequisites for the minor requirements.
+The department offers a minor in Nuclear Engineering (NE) (https://nuc.berkeley.edu/curriculum/) that is open to all students who are not majoring in NE and who have completed the necessary prerequisites for the minor requirements.
 For information regarding the prerequisites, please see the Minor Requirements tab on this page.